SachaCardonna/SachaCardonna.github.io/_pages/more.md

     <div class="advice-title">Working while studying</div>
     <div class="advice-overlay">
       <div>
         I know from experience how difficult it can be to study while also working on the side.
 I had to do it myself, and it often felt exhausting.
-Sometimes there is no other choice, and it is important to acknowledge how demanding it is.
+Sometimes there is no other choice and it is important to acknowledge it.
 Still, I would encourage anyone in this situation not to lose sight of the long-term goal: the job or career that your studies can open for you.
-Even if progress feels slower, every step counts.
-Try to protect your studies as much as possible, because they are an investment in your future.
+Try to protect your studies as much as possible.
       </div>
     </div>
   </div>